--Dweblogic.security.JavaStandardTrustKeyStorePassPhrase=password where password is the password for the Java Standard Trust keystore.
+-Dweblogic.security.JavaStandardTrustKeyStorePassPhrase=password

 This password is defined when the keystore is created.

 Custom Trust-A trust keystore you create.
-To use Custom Trust, specify the following command-line arguments.

-Specify the fully qualified path to the trust keystore:
+To use Custom Trust, specify the following command-line argument, which specifies the fully qualified path to the trust keystore: